When someone dies information guide

 A Funeral Expenses Payment covers the cost of a simple, respectful funeral in the UK, including up to £1,000 towards things like the coffin and flowers.

 There are strict rules about who can get help and how much you'll receive.
-For example, you must be claiming Pension Credit or certain other means-tested benefits, and you must have had a close relationship with the person who died, such as their family member or partner.
+For example, you must be claiming Pension Credit or certain other means-tested benefits, and you must have had a close relationship with the person who died, such as being a family member or partner.

 Find out more about Funeral Expenses Payments